Skip to main content

 Introduction to Hooks

-When we want to engage in state management within React (which you'll learn about extensively in the coming React lessons, examples, and labs), we use hooks.
+When we want to manage state within React (which you'll learn about extensively in the coming React lessons, examples, and labs), we use hooks.
 As contained within the term, state management has to do with controlling the state.

 useState